AdobeDocs/audience-manager.de-DE/help/using/reporting/report-sampling.md

 seo-description: A summary of the sampling methodology used for some reports, sampling error rates, and a list of reports that return information based on sampled data.
 seo-title: Data Sampling and Error Rates in Selected Audience Manager Reports
 solution: Audience Manager
-title: Datenstichproben und Fehlerquoten in Berichten zu ausgewählten Audience Managern
+title: Datenstichproben und Fehlerquoten in ausgewählten Audience Manager-Berichten
 uuid: 3d8bd764-a9da-40f1-8794-54304457bb9a
 feature: Reporting Reference
 exl-id: 0b7f9423-0859-4fa8-926b-e4858eed2294